 One other thing I should add - you have marked the ticket for 1.7.1, but for the 1.7.x series we should only be applying bug fixes, no new features.
 We will need to decide how to proceed on this since your changes introduce both bug fixes and ui changes / new features.

-#4 Updated by Steven Mizuno almost 9 years ago
+#4 Updated by Steven Mizuno about 9 years ago

 - File doc_for_4071_GPSInformation-20110803.txt added